-All of the statutory officers are members of the Senior Management Team of the Council, which meets on a weekly basis.
+Two of the statutory officers, the Head of Paid Service and CFO, are members of the Senior Management Team of the Council and the third statutory officer attends as required.
+The Corporate Director Streetscape is also a member of the Senior Management Team which meets on a weekly basis.

-The Council also has Service Directors covering: Corporate Services, Housing Services and Leisure and Community Development.
-These Directors, together with the senior Management Team and the Head of Development Control, make up the Extended Management Team, who meet on a monthly basis.
+The Council also had three Service Directors for the majority of the year covering: Corporate Services, Housing Services and Leisure and Community Development.
+These Directors, together with the Senior Management Team and the Head of Development Control, make up the Extended Management Team, who meet on a monthly basis.
+The Director of Corporate Services post was taken out of the establishment in February 2021.
+The Head of Legal Services attends meetings of the Extended Management Team.